daniel5151/blog/content/post/wideNES.md

 But hold on a sec, isn't there only enough VRAM for 2 screens-worth of level?
 What happens when the viewport scrolls too far to the right and "overshoots" VRAM?
 To handle this case, the PPU implements wrapping behavior, so that any sections of the viewport outside of designated VRAM will simply wrap-around to the opposite-end of VRAM.

-This wrapping behavior, in conjunction with some clever PPUSCROLL and PPUCTRL manipulation, allows NES games to give the illusion of infinitely tall/wide worlds!
-By lazily-loading in more of the level ahead of the viewport, and gradually scrolling into it, players never realize that they are actually "running in circles" within VRAM!
+This wrapping behavior, in conjunction with some clever PPUSCROLL and PPUCTRL manipulation, allows NES games to give the illusion of infinitely tall/wide worlds.
+By lazily-loading in more of the level ahead of the viewport, and gradually scrolling into it, players never realize that they are actually just "running in circles" within VRAM!

 This excellent illustration from the nesdev wiki shows how _Super Mario Bros._ uses these features to have levels longer than 2 screens: